swaldman/logadapter-scala/README.md

    * sbt:  `libraryDependencies += "com.mchange" %% "logadapter-scala-scribe" % "<version>"`
    * mill: `ivy"com.mchange::logadapter-scala-scribe:<version>"`

+   Look for the [latest version](https://central.sonatype.com/search?q=logadapter-scala) (which will be the same across all backends).

-2. Each back-end has its own package, in which there is an object called Api.
+2. Each backend has its own package, in which there is an object called Api.
 Import the full API from that object:

    ```scala